 How do young people’s social environments, both online and offline, influence their use of e-cigarettes (also known as vaping)?

 To what extent do we compare ourselves to others on social media, and how do those comparisons affect us?

-Outside of the lab, I love cooking, working out, spending time with family and friends, and exploring all that the beautiful Bay Area has to offer.
+Outside of the lab, I love cooking, hiking, writing, spending time with family and friends, and exploring Southern California!